devnich/python-programming/README.md

 ## Don\'t use `for` loops with DataFrames or Numpy matrices

-There is almost always a faster, more idiomatic one-line function that does what you want
+There is almost always a faster vectorized function that does what you want.

-# (move this up and incorporate) Looping Over Data Sets
+# Looping Over Data Sets

 ## File paths as an example of increasing abstraction in program development